Need to replace one or more of your car's tyres?

 - V: this is the speed rating, or maximum speed (see below).
-In this case, 118 miles per hour.
+In this case, 118 miles per hour

 Wider tyres have better traction - but result in more road noise.
 “200” in the above example.

 This figure is arrived at by dividing the tyre's sidewall height by the tyre's width, then multiplying the result by 100.
 “65” in the example above.

 The rim width measurement will be slightly different from the tyre width.
 These figures are therefore listed separately.
 “16” in the above example.

-This figure - - corresponds to the load capacity of the tyre, i.e. the maximum load the tyre can carry at the speed rating listed.
+This figure corresponds to the load capacity of the tyre, i.e. the maximum load the tyre can carry at the speed rating listed.

 "V" in the example above, or a maximum speed of 149mph at the “95” load index.

 Tyres marked with either XL or RF have been specially made to deal with heavier loads.

-These tyres are manufactured with reinforced sidewalls, so in the vent of a flat tyre, the vehicle can be driven up to 50 miles at a top speed of 50mph.
+Runflat tyres are manufactured with reinforced sidewalls, so in the event of a flat tyre, the vehicle can be driven up to 50 miles at a top speed of 50mph.